Kamppix/2DMinecraft/README.md

 # What is this?
-"Terraria is just like 2D Minecraft", they say.
-And they are <b>wrong</b>.
+"Terraria is just like 2D Minecraft", they said.
+And they were <b>wrong</b>.

 I present to you...
 The <b>true</b> 2D Minecraft!